 Not Impressed Guy

 Didn't pick up on this until my fifth visit to Augusta, but it's spread like an epidemic.
-Usually involves a college-age patron looking out on No. 13 fairway or down upon No. 2 green, gauging the scenery and remarking, "I don't know, I was at (fill-in-local-golf-course), and this looks easier than that."
-Moral of the story: kids are idiots.
+Usually involves a middle-aged patron looking out on No. 13 fairway or down upon No. 2 green, gauging the scenery and remarking, "I don't know, I was at (fill-in-local-golf-course), and this looks easier than that."
+Moral of the story: some people are idiots.

 You see this more during the tournament rounds than practice days, but this guy

 runs "fast walks" from the gate to a spot on the course, sets up his chair...and is there for the rest of the day.
 Forget the hundreds of acres of beauty to explore; this guy sets up shop on the 16th and he's holding down the fort.

 "I Forgot Augusta Was This Hilly" Guy